barneyb/johann/README.md

 ## Application Binary Interface

-Johann-compiled code mostly conforms to the AArch64 PCS.
+Johann-compiled code mostly conforms to a subset of the AArch64 PCS.
 There's no support for passing args on the stack or variadic routines.
 Johann doesn't understand floating point numbers, and uses only a tiny subset of available instructions.
 Some sort of FFI is not an explicit goal, but not painting it out either.

+The linked list of frame records is only partially implemented, on its way to complete implementation where only leaf subroutines omit one.